artsy/artsy.github.io/_posts/2022-05-06-deprecating-kaws.markdown

 [KAWS: Toys](https://www.artsy.net/collection/kaws-toys).
 Our frontend, Force, sends a request to Metaphysics, our GraphQL API.

-Metaphysics knows to route that request to KAWS - it asks KAWS "hey, what's the ElasticSearch query for the collection with slug 'kaws-toys'?
+Metaphysics knows to route that request to KAWS - it asks KAWS "hey, what's the Elasticsearch query for the collection with slug `kaws-toys`?
 Also, give me the title, the category, the header image, the description text, and [any other pieces of metadata about the collection itself]."
 But it can't ask KAWS for the artworks!

-Instead, it receives the query from KAWS and then turns around and sends another request to Gravity, which stores all of our artworks and indexes them in ElasticSearch so that we can filter them.
+Instead, it receives the query from KAWS and then turns around and sends another request to Gravity, which stores all of our artworks and indexes them in Elasticsearch so that we can filter them.
 "Hey Gravity, I got this query from KAWS (the service, not the artist): `{ artists: 'KAWS', genes: 'Sculpture' }`.
 Can you return me all of the artworks that match that query?"

-Gravity takes those parameters and passes them to its ElasticSearch cluster, fetching all artworks that match the criteria (and sorting/filtering them according to what the user has selected on the page).
+Gravity takes those parameters and passes them to its Elasticsearch cluster, fetching all artworks that match the criteria (and sorting/filtering them according to what the user has selected on the page).

 Gravity returns those artworks to Metaphysics, which then packages them up with all of the collection metadata it